vecipher/Clematis3/docs/m10/reflection.md

 - **Gate conditions:** reflection runs only if **both** are true:
   1. `t3.allow_reflection == true`, and
   2. the planner requests it (`plan.reflection == true`; for the LLM planner this flag is carried via policy state).
-- Under parallel agent batches, reflection logs are staged and flushed in deterministic order (stage ordinal reserved for reflection logs).
+- Under parallel agent batches, reflection logs are staged and flushed in deterministic order (stage ordinal reserved: `STAGE_ORD["t3_reflection.jsonl"]=10`).

 ## 3) Configuration (added in v0.9.0a1)